cegeka/batchers/README.md

 ```
 Open a web browser and go to [http://localhost:9090/taxcalculator/#/](http://localhost:9090/taxcalculator/#/)

-More info and master/slave config with Vagrant [here](https://github.com/cegeka/batchers/tree/master/taxcalculator-vagrant/README.md)
+More info and master/slave config with Vagrant [here](/cegeka/batchers/tree/master/taxcalculator-vagrant/README.md)

+***Note:** for this to work, you need to have Git, Vagrant and VirtualBox installed*

 <a name="code"></a>Show me the code!
 ------------------------------------
-All info about the code and how to install the project and run it, can be found [here](https://github.com/cegeka/batchers/tree/master/taxcalculator/README.md)
+All info about the code and how to install the project and run it, can be found [here](/cegeka/batchers/tree/master/taxcalculator/README.md)

 <a name="team-members"></a>Team members